 Put a dollop of yogurt, cottage cheese, or other moist whole food on top of the kibble, and mix the enzymes lightly in.
 Your dog will eat the enzymes in the first few bites, which will help digest the kibble eaten right after.
 Do this at every meal.
 We recommend our own specially formulated Good Digestion which contains plant-sourced digestive enzymes to replace those lost from whole food during cooking and processing, and live probiotics to replenish beneficial bacteria in the digestive tract depleted by stress or antibiotic therapy.

 Dogs evolved eating a diet of about 50% protein, which they obtained from their prey.
-Adding extra high-quality meat or egg protein reduces the overall grain content, and is especially good for active dogs or dogs that have become overweight from a high carbohydrate diet.
+Adding extra high-quality meat or egg protein reduces the overall carbohydrate content, and is especially good for active dogs or dogs who have become overweight from a high-carbohydrate diet.
 Eggs can be raw or lightly scrambled.

-Dogs love extra protein.
-Cultured dairy proteins and canned mackerel, sardines or salmon are good choices.
+Dogs love and thrive on extra protein.
+Cultured dairy proteins and canned mackerel, sardines, or salmon are good choices.

 Puppies especially benefit from both the added nutrition and the healthy chewing outlet.
-Start by trying our ROAR ground chicken backs, whole and ground turkey necks.
+Start by trying our ROAR ground chicken backs and legs, whole and ground turkey necks.